alenazhangg/due-calculator/README.md

-# TEC Membership Due Calculator
+# Membership Due Calculator

-A JAR application built using Java and JavaFX that calculates the membership dues assessed for the 75 members of Texas Electric Cooperatives.
+A JAR application built using Java and JavaFX that calculates the membership dues assessed for the members of an electric cooperative.
 Dues are assessed in equal proportions on three components: **equal payment**, the **number of electric meters served**, and **revenue minus cost of power**.
  <br /><br /><br />
 The application gives users the option to choose between three main functions.